Our Essential Tips to Check a Gas Safe Engineer is Legit!

 Remember to check the back of the card for a list of the procedures and jobs the engineer is qualified to carry out.

 Any Gas Safe engineer or business that you employ should also have excellent reviews.
-You can check this by simply typing their name and company name into a search engine.
+You can check a gas safe engineer has their company listed with reviews by simply typing their name, and company name into a search engine.
 There are plenty of great resources available online for investigating the level of satisfaction of previous customers.

 In some cases, you may be able to talk to previous clients, especially if you have lots of expensive work carried out.